torero619/MSBA502/README.md

 ### Deliverables
 1. Load Data into variable give counts
-2. Write a For Loop to bin data
+2. Write a For Loop to bin data, include IF statement
-3. Boolean mask on Datafram
+3. Boolean mask on Dataframe

 ### Stretch